Home Improvement Loan

-Low-interest loans based on income and size of family are available for needed repairs.
-Borrower must own the home and have sufficient income to repay the loan.
+Low-interest loans based on income and the size of the family are available for needed repairs.
+The borrower must own the home and have sufficient income to repay the loan.

-Grant/loan program used to correct housing conditions that pose a dire threat to the health and safety of the residents.
+Grant/loan programs are used to correct housing conditions that pose a dire threat to the health and safety of the residents.
 Available to low-income homeowners (50% of the area median or below based on family size), a mortgage is placed on the property during the repayment period of the loan.

-Low- to moderate-income homebuyers who are 200% of the poverty level or less ( example: a family of 4 must earn $40,000 or less) may participate in the Housing Enrichment Program.
+Low- to moderate-income homebuyers who are 200% of the poverty level or less (example: a family of 4 must earn $40,000 or less) may participate in the Housing Enrichment Program.
 A savings account will be opened and for every $1 saved CountyCorp will match $2 for a downpayment.
-Credit management and financial education is required.
+Credit management and financial education are required.

 Provides an alternative method to traditional homeownership financing.
 Fully rehabilitated homes available to low- to moderate-income families 80% or below the area median) to rent and become homeowners.
 At the end of 12 months of CountyCorp management and homebuyer preparation, the tenant pursues a mortgage and takes ownership of the home.